 Here’s a picture of the beginning of Elbow Falls

-This is the first hike on the list and it’s quite close to Bragg Creek.
-Once you pass the little town you will follow Highway 66 to the trail.
-Once you get close you will most likely see tons of cars on the highway parked because it’s a touristy little trail.
+Once you get close to the turnoff you will most likely see tons of cars on the highway parked because it’s a touristy little trail.

 But don’t make the same mistake as us and park on the highway.
 Instead of parking on the highway with all the other cars you can just drive into the parking lot and there should be some free spots.

-Once you’re done admiring the waterfall you can go roam up and down the river and get away from the crowds a little bit.
-Obviously it’s a pretty big day with the 3 hikes but if you give yourself 30 minutes to 1 hour exploring Elbow Falls and the area then you should be completely fine for time.
+Obviously, it’s a pretty big day with the 3 hikes but if you give yourself 30 minutes to 1 hour exploring Elbow Falls and the area then you should be completely to head to the Forgetmenot Pond.

 #2 Forgetmenot Trail guide